Nordstjernan: The second generation

 Axel Ax:son Johnson, or the Consul-General as he called himself, took over from his father in 1910, aged 34.
-New technology was introduced, and old technology was sold before anyone else understood that it had become out-dated, such as the sale of steam vessels and the purchase of diesel-driven ships.
+New technology was introduced, and old technology was sold before anyone else understood that it had become out-dated, such as the sale of steamships and the purchase of motor ships.
 Slightly more than 20 years later, in 1936, the Johnson Group was an exponent of modern Sweden.
 The Consul-General, who was described as "a collector of synergies," already had three major industrial deeds behind him by that time.
 At the start of the 1920s, Nordstjernan had the world's first diesel-driven ocean-going fleet and the head-start on competitors meant the ability to open new routes, particularly the Pacific Lines to the west coasts of North and South America via the Panama Canal.
 In 1924, he launched stainless steel in Sweden and, in 1928, he had Sweden's first oil refinery built in Nynäshamn.

 The diversification and expansion of the Johnson Group was guided by the integration principle.
 The aim was to make the Group self-sufficient in goods and services.
 The trading house took care of the sales (steel) and purchases (coal) for Avesta Jernverk, the shipping company was partially formed to take care of the trading house's transport requirements, the oil refinery supplied the vessels of the shipping company with oil and the Swedish roads with asphalt.
 The investments formed the core of the empire, which comprised a hundred companies at the time of his death.
 The Consul-General left behind him Sweden's largest individually controlled group of companies.